You’ve decided to travel Europe by rail, but you’re still not quite sure if a Eurail pass is for you, and if it is, how to use it?

 If you don’t have the timetable book with you, then you can visit a train station of interest and know the schedule of all trains arriving (white schedule) and departing (yellow schedule) from that station.

 Another alternative is to visit Deutsche bahn.de to use their online timetable.
-The DB web site is the most complete resource for train schedules throughout Europe.
-So, usually, if they train route exist, you will find the schedules on this site.
+The DB website is the most complete resource for train schedules throughout Europe.
+So, usually, if the train route exists, you will find the schedules on this site.

 Also, you can go mobile and do your schedule search with the DB Navigator app.

 Wait, do I also need to make reservations?